Brushing and flossing aren’t enough to keep smiles healthy. Visiting your Tomball dentist preserves your oral health and prevents future problems.

 Your dentist in Tomball, TX agrees

 Cavities, gum disease, oral cancer, and damage from tooth grinding are all problems you cannot find or treat at home.
-Kevin Nail DDS and James Geer DDS perform comprehensive oral exams and take x-rays as needed to catch dental problems before they do extensive damage and require expensive, complex treatment.
+James Geer DDS perform comprehensive oral exams and take x-rays as needed to catch dental problems before they do extensive damage and require expensive, complex treatment.
 Starting at an early age and continuing through senior years, the dentists urge patients to get their semi–annual check–ups.

 What happens during a routine dental exam?

 First of all, rest assured that Geer and their friendly staff create a relaxed, patient-centered environment.
 Patients are not just a set of teeth and gums, but real people with real feelings and concerns.

 Also, they understand that knowledge is power.
 So, they want patients to understand what a check-up involves and why each step is important.

 During a 6-month exam, the Tomball dentist: